Bilateral Renal Agenesis Dominant Type

 English

-Yair Blumenfeld is a Neonatologist and an Obstetrics and Gynecologist in Stanford, California.
+Yair Blumenfeld is a Neonatologist and an Obstetrics and Gynecologist practicing medicine in Palo Alto, California.
 Dr. Blumenfeld is rated as an Elite provider by MediFind in the treatment of Bilateral Renal Agenesis Dominant Type.
-His top areas of expertise are Bilateral Renal Agenesis Dominant Type, Gastroschisis, Gestational Diabetes, Hernia, and Septoplasty.
+He is also highly rated in 15 other conditions, according to our data.
+His clinical expertise encompasses Bilateral Renal Agenesis Dominant Type, Gastroschisis, Gestational Diabetes, Hernia, and Septoplasty.

 Distinguished in Bilateral Renal Agenesis Dominant Type